That's right, we're back Rush Limbaugh and the Excellence in Broadcasting Network.

 Could she buy me one, please?

-You know, and if she really has three part part time jobs, what's she doing on the phone with you?
+Since she wants me to pay for her health care and pay for her medication, you know, and if she really has three part-time jobs, what's she doing on the phone with you?

 But I have three favors to ask of liberals.

-Hey, please stop dragging around the dead bodies of people and using them for sympathy from everybody else.
+A, please stop dragging around the dead bodies of people and using them for sympathy from everybody else.

-It's not healthy, you know.
+It's not healthy.

-Yeah, that's that's horrible.
+Yeah, that's horrible.

-My my son's in the military.
+My son's in the military.

 I wouldn't do that to him if he lost his life.

-They're the ones the libs used her, and now they're finished with her.
+They're the ones, the libs used her, and now they're finished with her.

 They don't want any more to do with her now that Obama's in office.